 With Auto Book, PO information is simply transmitted by email and automatically – simply by pressing a hotkey – added to a Database both on the client computer and on the vendor computer.

 However, Auto Book can also be used unilaterally – it does not require the other party, client or vendor, to use Auto Book as well.
 As long as you receive data in a consistent format, you're good to go.

 Auto Book is a light-weight application with minimal memory/CPU footprint.
 Installation is not required and all data are saved within the program directory – once you remove Auto Book, no traces of Auto Book will remain on your computer.

 One of the main motivations to develop Auto Book was to avoid vendor lock-in.
 All Auto Book data are saved transparently – mostly as tab-separated text files – and can be viewed, imported and edited with third-party software at will.
 Auto Book keeps all your options open by design.

 Auto Book does not send any information from your computer to external servers.
 It is designed to operate solely within its program directory.

-If, however, you are the recipient and the sender does not use Auto Book, you can use the Extraction Wizard to set up your extraction scheme, provided the data are presented in a consistent format.
+If, however, you are the recipient and the sender does not use Auto Book, you can use the Extraction Wizard to set up your Extraction Scheme, provided the data are presented in a more or less consistent format.
 The Extraction Wizard allows you to define the data to be captured based on their relative position within the text, based on keywords, based on symbol types (numbers, letters,…), or based on their data source (email subject, date, body, etc.), for example.

 For detailed instructions on how to capture and store data, see Capturing Data.
 If you are acting as the ordering party that sends purchase order information to suppliers, please also read chapter Sending Data.